nkurniansyah/BP_PRS/README.md

 ## Introduction

-This repository provides information regarding the construction of a polygenic risk score (PRS) for Systolic and Diastolic Blood Pressure (BP-PRS) that we developed as part of the manuscript "Evaluating the use of blood pressure polygenic risk scores based on the largest available GWAS across race/ethnic background groups" (link to be added).
+This repository provides information regarding the construction of a polygenic risk score (PRS) for Systolic and Diastolic Blood Pressure that we developed (BP-PRS) in the manuscript Evaluating the use of blood pressure polygenic risk scores based on the largest available GWAS across race/ethnic background groups (link to be added)

 First, it provides instructions for constructing the BP-PRS based on weighted summary statistics from PRS-CSx.
 These files can be downloaded